Severe Thunderstorm Warning issued for Logan by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Logan by NWS

-Effective: 2021-08-07 17:23:00 CDT Expires: 2021-08-07 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-07 17:11:00 CDT Expires: 2021-08-07 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Logan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTHERN LOGAN COUNTY At 523 PM CDT, a severe thunderstorm was located 10 miles east of Wallace, or 18 miles east of Sharon Springs, moving northeast at 30 mph.
+Target Area: Logan The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Northern Logan County in west central Kansas * Until 615 PM CDT. * At 511 PM CDT, a severe thunderstorm was located 5 miles east of Wallace, or 14 miles east of Sharon Springs, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Winona, Monument and Russell Springs.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Winona and Monument.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0